A Brief Intro to Unix

 cd .. change directory to the parent of the current one

-pwd print the name of the current directory
+pwd print the name of the current working directory

 ls list the contents of the current directory